FriedLongJohns/Black-Core/README.md

 I hope you enjoy it.

-OS X: .exec file located in /dist
+OS X and Linux: .exec file located in /dist

 Windows: You'll have to copy the repository and run from terminal on windows, sorry :(